As we age, the natural process of greying hair also takes place.

 I further dilute the required shampoo with water.
 This way it evenly spreads all over the scalp and hair strands ensuring every part of my head and hair is saturated with the product making the washing process easy and requiring least quantity of shampoo.

-So, on the one hand, you save the shampoo and the diluted shampoo is not so harsh on grey hair.
+So, on the one hand, you save the shampoo, and the diluted shampoo is not so harsh on grey hair.
 Isn’t it a win-win!!

-Now the rinsing part…
+Now, the rinsing part…

 Half of the grey hair problems are due to the remains of the products after hair wash.

-Rinsing hair thoroughly after shampoo and conditioner are crucial.
+Rinsing hair thoroughly after shampoo and conditioner is crucial.
 If not done properly the residue that remains back on hair and scalp creates buildup that can further worsen the dryness of grey hair making it look dull and lifeless.
 It also weighs down hair.

 So always make sure the product is rinsed out of hair completely after the wash.